barcjr/eoss-telemetry/readme.md

 BARC EOSS Telemetry Project
 ===========================

-This project, in it's finished state, will read pressure and temperature data, record it in an EEPROM, and send it over the air via morse code.
+This project, in its finished state, will read pressure and temperature data, record both of them in E²PROM, calculate the present altitude in a temporary variable, and then transmit the altitude over the air via morse code.
 Note that some of this documentation describes things that don't exist yet.

 Peripherals
 -----------